Setting up OAuth 2.0

 - Click Create client ID

 To delete a client ID, go to the Credentials page, check the box next to the ID, and then click Delete.User consent

-To set up your project's consent screen:
+To set up your project's consent screen and request verification:

 Note: The consent screen settings within the console are set at the project level, so the information that you specify on the Consent screen page applies across the entire project.